-Elizabeth is a government contracts associate in Reed Smith’s Global Regulatory Enforcement Practice Group.
+Elizabeth is a government contracts counsel in Reed Smith’s Global Regulatory Enforcement Practice Group.
 Elizabeth focuses her practice on the resolution of disputes related to the award, administration, and termination of federal and state government contracts.
 Elizabeth has successfully represented disappointed bidders and contract awardees in bid protests before the GAO, the Court of Federal Claims, and federal and state agencies.
 She regularly represents contractors that are the targets of government investigations and whistleblower lawsuits alleging violations of the False Claims Act (“FCA”).
 Further, she represents clients on Contract Disputes Act (“CDA”) claims, suspension and debarments, and the appeal of contract terminations.

 - Cornell Law School, 2011, J.D.,